interstellarturk/YouTubeClearLikedVideos/README.md

 # YouTube-LikedVideos-PlaylistBot
-This bot clear your liked videos playlist on YouTube. / Bu bot sizin YouTube'da ki beğenilen videolar oynatma listenizi temizler.
+This bot clear your liked videos playlist on YouTube.
 Steps:

 1- You need to go your any playlist from the left side of YouTube main page. -I've just tried on liked videos- >